-If you have a diagnosed learning need, this should have been raised prior to Year 11 with Mrs Boyd, Head of Faculty Whare Tautoko.
-Provision will be made for you to have valid and fair assessment conditions, consistent with the assistance you would normally have as part of your learning environment and in accordance with the school's policies.
+If aakonga have a diagnosed learning need, this should have been raised prior to Year 11 with Lee Boyd, Head of Faculty Whare Tautoko.
+Kaiako are encouraged to get in touch with Lee Boyd where aakonga may have been missed or where further learning needs are raised, but generally aakonga and their whaanau will make direct contact with her.
+Provision will be made for aakonga to have valid and fair assessment conditions, consistent with the assistance they would normally have as part of their learning environment and in accordance with the school's policies.